sigpwned/chardet4j/README.md

 It is compatible with Java versions 8 and later.

+The `$major.$minor.$patch` version of the library is determined by the underlying icu4j version and the local release version.
+The `$major` and `$minor` are taken from the icu4j version, and `$patch` is the release number of this library for the icu4j version, starting with 0.

 ## Getting Started

 To decode an `InputStream` to a `Reader` by detecting its character set: